HowtheWorkplace MRI™actuallyworks.

 What you walk out with

-Four core artefacts.
+Five decision-ready artefacts.
 Clear enough to act on.
-Strong enough to defend.
+Strong enough to guide the call.

 Every engagement starts in the same place.